fanrongca/RFFsNet-SEI/README.md

 # Updates
 - 【2022/08/08】We upload the source code of RFFsNet-SEI model
-- 【2022/08/09】We upload test files and prediction code
+- 【2022/08/09】We upload validation files and prediction code

 # Environments